 1. Order a "Molecules of Life" kit. https://lab-aids.com/kits-and-modules/details/molecules-of-life-modeling Item # 505 $108.95

 You will need to order two kits in order to have enough oxygen atoms.
 NOTE: The color of oxygen atoms in this kit is blue.
 Unfortunately, In the Jmol images, the oxygen atoms are red, and the nitrogen atoms are blue.

 2. You can order "Molecules of Life "EXPAND -a-KIT" packages which provide enough material for one additional group of 4.

 Item # = #505EL $12.25 per package You will need to order extra bags so you will have enough oxygen atoms.

 3. You can order individual colors of molecules in packages of 100 @ approximately $14.95 per package (given the current price).

 This is the best way to order them.
-It allows flexibility in ordering for the numbers and types of groupings you would like to do in your classroom and with a little bit of work, you can reconfigure them into the same color-coding system as the Jmol molecules.
-If you want your students to make jmol molecules that have nitrogen atoms in them (for example amino acids) you will have to order one bag of nitrogen molecules.
+It allows flexibility in ordering for the numbers and types of groupings you would like to do in your classroom and with a little bit of work, you can reconfigure them into the same color-coding system as the Jmol molecules by snipping off some prongs.
+These prongs snip off easily with a pair of scissors.
+See instructions below.